The music box is broken, or is it? It starts to play, and a haunting tune fills the air...

 - Elfen Lied, with the show's opening song.
 Among other things, Nyu can become Lucy when hearing it.

-- Sailor Moon, has a musical locket in the first season called the Orgel.
+- Sailor Moon, has a music box locket in the first season.
 This was inspired by a similarly shaped watch from the manga.

 - Noir has a watch with a music box inside of it as a major plot point.
 The box's song often plays over a flashback that has more and more revealed as the series goes on.